theNewDynamic/aba-icc/src/_the-aba-icc-project/aba-policies-on-icc.md

-# ABA Policies on the International Criminal Court
+title: "ABA Policies on the International Criminal Court"
+layout: page

+Excerpt: "ABA Policities on the International Criminal Court"

 ### The elected 560-member ABA House of Delegates has ultimate responsibility for establishing association [policy] (http://www.americanbar.org/news/abanews/aba-news-archives/2013/08/aba_house_of_delegat6.html)
 on professional and public issues.
 Twice a year, this body debates and votes on proposed policies.